7 Best Principals for How to camp responsibly

 But before starting a fire, check to see whether fires are allowed in your area.
 If they are banned, it’s for a good reason.

-If they’re allowed, ensure you minimize the fire’s impact on the environment.
+If they’re allowed, ensure you minimize the fire’s environmental impact.
 For example, if dried-up twigs and debris surround the fire spot, start the fire cautiously, not start a forest fire.

 Also, don’t start a new fire spot in a campsite.
 Try to use the existing fire spots.
 You would be a shitty camper if you burned patches of grass that won’t grow back for years.